 Each LEP experiment has combined their own mass values properly taking into account the common systematic errors.
 In order to compute the LEP average W mass each experiment has provided its measured W mass for the qqqq and $qq\ell\nu$ channels at each center-of-mass energy along with a detailed break-up of errors (statistical and uncorrelated, partially correlated and fully correlated systematics [1]).
-These have been properly combined to obtain a preliminary [2] LEP W mass = 80.401±0.048 GeV.
-Errors due uncertainties in LEP energy (17 MeV) and possible effect of color reconnection (CR) and Bose-Einstein (BE) correlations between quarks from different W's (18 MeV) are included.
-The mass difference between qqqqand $qq\ell\nu$ final states (due to possible CR and BE effects) is $35\pm55$ MeV.
+These have been properly combined to obtain a preliminary LEP W mass = 80.446±0.040 GeV [2].
+Errors due uncertainties in LEP energy (17 MeV) and possible effect of color reconnection (CR) and Bose-Einstein (BE) correlations between quarks from different W's (40 MeV and 25 MeV respectively) are included.
+The mass difference between qqqq and $qq\ell\nu$ final states (due to possible CR and BE effects) is $+18 \pm 46$ MeV.

-The two Tevatron experiments have also carried out the exercise of identifying common systematic errors and averaging with CERN UA2 data obtain an average W mass = $80.448 \pm 0.062$ GeV.
+The two Tevatron experiments have also carried out the exercise of identifying common systematic errors and averag-